 Over to you

 If you still need help getting started, have you considered taking my online business blogging course?
-You’ll learn at your own pace, building your knowledge stress-free and step by step, and you will start to reap the benefits of blogging in no time.
+You’ll learn at your own pace, building your knowledge in a stress-free and step-by-step way – you will start to reap the benefits of blogging in no time.

-The course will guide you through the whole process from creating goals for your blog, to finding all the content you need to keep going to creating perfectly formed blog posts.
-And much more.
-Click the image below to find out more.
+The course will guide you through the whole process from creating goals for your blog and finding all the content you need to keep going, to creating perfectly formed blog posts, plus much more.
+Click the image below to find out further information!